breeatoomey/newity-case-study/ai-log.md

 1. **Willingness to look at what I'd built and ask whether the label matched the code.** "Data quality" was aspirational; the implementation was a single check.
 Mid-build, with momentum behind shipping it, the temptation is to keep the feature and rationalize the framing.
 The right move was the other direction.
 2. **The time investment was small (~22 min) and recoverable.** Sunk cost wasn't strong enough to justify shipping a weak feature.
 3. **A clear alternative existed.** The insight didn't disappear — it just moved from UI to narration.
-That's a real path, not a face-saving rationalization.
+That's a real path, not face-saving.
 The 27/37 finding still lands in the demo when explaining why the Expired rule was tightened.

-If a reviewer reads this segment and thinks *"she built it and then deleted it"* — that's exactly the read I want.
 The build process surfaced a real insight; the right artifact for that insight wasn't a UI feature.
+Cutting is part of building.

 #### What I'm doing before Phase 4